farhanutk/Recharge-Reminder-App/README.md

 ## TODO

-- connect a database (I'm thinking of Hive, which is a fast NoSQL database)
+- connect a database (I'm thinking of Hive, which is a fast NoSQL database) [Done ✅]
+- store *Expiry Date* instead of *Validity*
+- add form validation
 - add notification functionality to remind users about the recharge validity
 - maybe store the data in the cloud in the future